-A Receiver is a court-appointed third party who is charged with preserving and protecting real estate and business assets when litigating parties cannot come to agreeable terms.
+A Receiver is a court-appointed third party who is charged with preserving and protecting real estate and business assets.
 In business disputes, probate matters, loan default situations, and family law disputes, suspicion and distrust are frequently at the root of the issue.
-In these types of matters, Receivership (sometimes known as Special Master appointments in family and probate matters) is arguably the most effective way for parties to control revenue and expenses, secure accurate and comprehensive financial information, attain clarity regarding valuation, stabilize operations and achieve resolution—whether for business, investor, familial, marital or estate assets.
+In these types of matters, Receivership appointments (sometimes known as Special Master appointments in family and probate matters) are arguably the most effective ways for parties to control revenue and expenses, secure accurate and comprehensive financial information, attain clarity regarding valuation, stabilize operations and achieve resolution—whether for business, investor, familial, marital or estate assets.

 - Protecting and preserving assets.
 The first step of a Receivership action is essentially triage: making sure that money or other assets do not disappear, or dissipate, due to improper controls over the business or family property/interests.

 - Leveling the playing field.
-With a court order and a Receiver who’s authorized to seize control of the assets, everyone has access to same information, all of which is governed by a third party with distance, objectivity, and open two-way communications.
+With a court order and a Receiver who is authorized to seize control of the assets, the parties have access to the same information, all of which is overseen by a third party, with distance, objectivity, and open two-way communications, with court oversight.

 - Decreasing liability.
-Receivership protects lenders or other parties from the potential of having to take ownership of an asset and the resulting downsides, including legal and environmental claims as well as the lower sales prices that may accompany a distressed sale.
+Receivership protects lenders or other parties from the potential of having to take ownership of an asset and the resulting downsides, including legal, liability issues, and environmental claims, as well as the lower sales prices that may accompany a distressed sale.

 - Saving time and money.
 A well-executed Receivership is neither as complex nor as expensive as many lawyers and judges may think, and can actually be less costly than extended litigation.
 Using a Receivership can lead to an equitable resolution on a more expedited basis.